Markoegea/ForgeMind/README.md

 ## FAQs

-Make your question and the will be posted here.
+Make your question and they will be posted here.

 ## Examples/Demo